cabaletta/baritone/README.md

 It's named for FitMC's deep sultry voice.

 ## Important note
-baritoneminecraft.com is not an official Baritone website.
-If you find anybody telling you to download Baritone from this site, use the [official repo](https://github.com/cabaletta/baritone/) instead.
+baritoneminecraft.com and 9minecraft.com are not official Baritone websites.
+If you find anybody telling you to download Baritone from this sites, use the [official repo](https://github.com/cabaletta/baritone/) instead.